AA-SNAP/proposal/README.md

 ## Impact
 The impact of AA-SNAP will be far-reaching as it will provide developers with an efficient platform to manage and publish their Facets, saving them time and resources.
 Additionally, users will be able to manage and upgrade their Facets without cumbersome manual upgrades.
 Our platform checks compatibilities and scans for security before upgrading.
 Facets that users can use are already security audited.
 Our project will contribute to the growth and adoption of Account Abstraction in the Ethereum ecosystem.

+\newpage

 ## Purpose and Goals
 The main objective of AA-SNAP is to simplify the process of creating and managing Account Abstraction upgrades using the Diamond Standard.
 Our platform will provide a seamless and efficient solution for developers to publish their Facets, and users can easily manage the storage slots of their diamonds.
 By using AA-SNAP, developers can create users upgradeable Account with ease, with an efficient packaging management system.

-### Use Cases
+### Examples of SNAPS
-AA-SNAP will be a valuable tool for developers working on various Account Abstraction use cases.
+AA-SNAP will be a valuable tool for developers working on various Account Abstraction examples.
 For instance,

-- Access Control (SNAP that provide access control to user accounts)
+* Access Control (SNAP that provide access control to user accounts)

-- Saving Account (SNAP that can add DEFI strategies to your account)
+* Saving Account (SNAP that can add DEFI strategies to your account)

-- Social Recovery (SNAP that can add guardians and recovery processes)
+* Social Recovery (SNAP that can add guardians and recovery processes)

-- Adding Account limits, like transaction limit or daily limit
+* Adding Account limits, like transaction limit or daily limit

-- DeFi connections like Uniswap
-- SafeERC20 snap
-- ZK-Nullifier (Adding anonymous identifiers via verifiably deterministic signatures on your account)
+* ZK-Nullifier (Adding anonymous identifiers via verifiably deterministic signatures on your account)

+* DeFi connections like Uniswap

+* Whitelist/Blacklisting

+* SafeERC20

+* Oracle

+* Transaction/Approval Management

 By using AA-SNAP, users can manage and upgrade their Facets without the need for cumbersome manual upgrades.
 Moreover, we will perform compatibility checks and security scans before any upgrades to ensure the safety of our users.
 All published Facets will be security audited, so users can use them with peace of mind.

 ## Advantages
 AA-SNAP provides several advantages over the existing Account Abstraction solutions.
 Developers do not have to deploy all the contracts functionality (FACET) again and again.
 With SNAP, users can just add it to their Account.
 AA-SNAP makes it easy to manage storage slots of diamonds and avoid collisions.
 Moreover, our platform ensures that Facets are compatible and secure before deployment.

+\newpage

 ## Architecture
 By providing a modularized infrastructure for account abstraction projects, developers can inherit from this base contract and easily integrate the modularized features available in the trusted facet repository or create their own trusted facet repository.
 This approach not only streamlines the development process but also promotes standardization and collaboration among different projects.
 The shared infrastructure encourages consistent security practices, improves code reusability, and reduces the likelihood of code duplication.
 Ultimately, this unified approach fosters innovation and growth within the Ethereum ecosystem, leading to the development of advanced, secure, and user-friendly wallet solutions that cater to diverse use cases and user preferences.